 - A software product that automates those regulations

-- Employees that are trained to work with that software product
+- Employees who are trained to work with that software product

 - A functioning support service for software users

-In order to satisfy the clients expectations, the project manager should specify the requirements to each project result.
+In order to satisfy the clients expectations, the project manager should specify the requirements for each project result.